 In some cases, it could be as simple as reminding workers of acceptable and dangerous confined space gas levels.
 After all, low oxygen levels are the most frequent culprit of gas-related deaths in confined spaces.

 Awareness of oxygen and combustible gas levels is essential for anyone tasked with entering a confined space, but those are not the only two confined space gas levels to be aware of; carbon monoxide and hydrogen sulfide are also common concerns.
-However, workers must understand the particular hazards of any environment they are entering and take appropriate measures.
+However, workers must understand the particular hazards of any environment they are entering and take appropriate measures by wearing a confined space monitor.

 OSHA dictates that the minimum "safe level" of oxygen in a confined space is 19.5%, while the maximum "safe level" of oxygen in a confined space is 23.5%.